Biased Fact Checking from USA Today on Claims Against Pfizer

 But none of these allegations is related to suppressing evidence of adverse events, as the claim asserted, a key topic as some Americans continue to question the safety and effectiveness of vaccines.

 Yes, but it goes to a pattern of unethical behavior.
-Pfizer operates as a criminal organization constantly lying and engaging in corrupt practices, and USA Today is saying it is ok.
+Pfizer operates as a criminal organization constantly lying and engaging in corrupt practices, and USA Today is saying it is okay.
 It raises interesting questions about how USA Today comports itself and its journalistic standards.
-I will address further that this unethical behavior may seem acceptable to USA Today as they are unethical and not declaring their financial ties to the pharmaceutical industry.
+I will further address that this unethical behavior may seem acceptable to USA Today as they are corrupt and do not declare their financial ties to the pharmaceutical industry.

 The comment about Pfizer goes to their credibility, and for anyone who analyzes the topic in detail, they do not have any.
 So yes, it makes little sense to listen to Pfizer.
 If a person were diagnosed as a lying sociopath and had a history of behaving like a sociopath, would you listen to that person on health matters?
 Well, in this case, that lying sociopath is Pfizer.